 The shortlist is published on our website and social media, as well as via press releases sent to media and booksellers.
 We will also email all the writers who entered to announce the manuscripts that have been shortlisted for this year’s prize.

 The winner will be announced at a party in Melbourne in late April, and again via press releases to media and booksellers.

 Do you publish books from the Text Prize that don’t win?

-We have done this a few times, yes.
-The Accident by Kate Hendrick and Waer by Meg Caddy were shortlisted for the prize in 2011 and 2013 respectively, and we discovered Mette Jakobsen’s The Vanishing Act in the submissions for the 2010 prize.
-We also have another book from the 2013 shortlist scheduled for publication in 2016: Elizabeth and Zenobia by Jessica Miller.
+We have done this several times, yes.
+The Accident by Kate Hendrick and Waer by Meg Caddy, Elizabeth and Zenobia by Jessica Miller were shortlisted for the prize in 2011 and 2013, and we discovered Mette Jakobsen’s The Vanishing Act in the submissions for the 2010 prize.
+In an industry first, all shortlisted authors were offered book deals for the 2017 prize.

 Can I ask you more questions?